mmasaki0/espInk/README.md

-# espInk
+# epaper-mp3
-low power bluetooth music player powered by esp32 and eink display
+bluetooth music player powered by esp32 and epaper display